antfu/vue-starport/README.md

 However, FLIP only solves the problem of transitions, the components are still not the same.
 During the navigation, the internal state of the component will lost.

-Thus I started this new apporch **Starport** to experiment with a better solution to fit this requirement.
+Thus I started this new approach **Starport** to experiment with a better solution to fit this requirement.

 ## How?